This post includes a plot description and an explanation about the ending of the 2017 film “The Shape of Water”.

 Let me remind you that it was raining cats and dogs in the final scene, so it made sense why the fish-man would have the upper hand in a physical fight against someone like Strickland.

 Although all theories are equally plausible, I believe that the ending is real, what you see is what you get.

 ADD TO YOUR COLLECTION

-The protagonist and the hero of the story is Elisa and she is mute.
-Despite of not being able to speak, Elisa is a very strong character in her own way.
+The protagonist and hero of the story is Elisa, and she is mute.
+Despite not being able to speak, Elisa is a very strong character in her own way.

 Between Giles and Zelda, who would I pick as a friend?
 Definitely Zelda, she’s a true “ride and die”.